 It is essential you download the pathway guide that relates to your chosen specialism.
 Your pathway guide explains the requirements of all competencies in your pathway.
 Referring to it will enable you to evaluate how your experience meets the competency requirements.
 Make sure you have it to hand when preparing your submission.

-Pathway guides can be found at rics.org/pathway
+Pathway guides can be found on the Sector pathways web page.

-Submission
+1 Submission

 Your submission consists of: